EO4wellness/T-I-L/polyglot/la-otra/French/Travel.md

-Travel
+# Travel
+* Began study 2-11-2021
+*

-The, the, or the?
+## The, the, or the?
-Le
- goes with masculine
+* Le goes with masculine nouns.
- nouns
-.

 		le garçon
 		the boy

-La
- goes with feminine ones.
+* La goes with feminine ones.

 		la femme
 		the woman

-But if the word starts with a vowel or silent h, use l' instead! l'homme the man
+* But if the word starts with a vowel  or silent h, use l'  instead!

+		l'homme
+		the man

-Tu as un passeport ?
+# Tu as un passeport ?
-Most French verbs
+Most French verbs  change really predictably.
- change really predictably.
-But some verbs just do their own thing and don't follow typical patterns. subject
+But some verbs just do their own thing and don't follow typical patterns.

-verb (aller
+		subject			verb (aller)
-)
-je

-I

-vais
+		je			I 	vais

 go
 tu